 Leonard J. DeLorenzo introduces a new series, Letters to a Young Catholic, in which he…

-Letters to a young Catholic: How to study and work
+Letters to a Young Catholic: How to date

 Leonard J. DeLorenzo, Ph.D., works in the McGrath Institute for Church Life and teaches theology at the University of Notre Dame.
-He is the author of What Matters Most: Empowering Young Catholics for Life’s Big Decisions (Ave Maria, $16.95).
+His most recent book is “Into the Heart of the Father: Learning from and Giving Yourself through Christ in Prayer” (Word Among Us, $14.95).